Building - Esplora Interactive Science Centre

 The mistress of Castellan De Nava protested because she did not have the same status as the wife of Castellan De Nava.
 Because De Nava wanted to prevent his affair from becoming publicly known, he ordered two soldiers to send his mistress away.
 The guards did not send her away but locked her up in the dungeon of the castle and then killed her.
 When De Nava heard this, he had the two soldiers killed.
 When opening a sealed room, the skeletons of the mistress and the two soldiers would have been found.
 No official documents can be found about this discovery.
 The mistress would now still roam around and is known as the Grey Lady.
 It is claimed that during the Second World War she would have saved soldiers from an air raid.

 Documents show that in the period 1266-1283 the garrison consisted of 150 men and different weapons and that the castle already had two chapels in 1274.
 These chapels are still there.

 When the Order of St. John came to Malta in 1530, Grandmaster L'Isle Adam settled in the castle and it became the Headquarters of the Order.

 Subsequent Grandmasters continued to live in the castle until Jean de La Valette moved to a palace in Birgu.

-It was the Order that each time reinforced the castle with the latest defence insights and made it an impregnable Fortress.
+It was the Order which reinforced the castle each time with the latest defence insights and made it an impregnable fortress.

 Grandmaster Philippe Villiers de L'Isle-Adam (deceased in 1534), Piero de Ponte (deceased in 1535), Juan de Homedes y Coscon (deceased in 1553) and Claude de la Sengle (deceased in 1557) were buried in the chapel of St. Angelo.
 Their crypts were later moved to St. John's Co-cathedral.

-In 1565 Malta was attacked by the Ottomans), this attack is known as "The Great Siege of Malta".
+In 1565 Malta was attacked by the Ottomans (Turks), this attack is known as "The Great Siege of Malta".